FBI National Academy

-The FBI National Academy is a program of the FBI Academy for active U.S. law enforcement personnel and also for international law enforcement personnel who seek to enhance their credentials in their field and to raise law enforcement standards, knowledge, and also cooperation worldwide.
+The FBI National Academy is a program of the Federal Bureau of Investigation (FBI) Academy for active U.S. law enforcement personnel and also for international law enforcement personnel who seek to enhance their credentials in their field and to raise law enforcement standards, knowledge, and also cooperation worldwide.
 The FBI National Academy is held four times a year, when up to 250 candidates go through a 10-week course.

 History

-The FBI National Academy was started on July 29, 1935 in response to a 1930 study by the Wickersham Commission that recommended the standardization and professionalization of the law enforcement departments across the United States through centralized training.
+The FBI National Academy was started on July 29, 1935, in response to a 1930 study by the Wickersham Commission that recommended the standardization and professionalization of the law enforcement departments across the United States through centralized training.
 The National Academy is located at the FBI Academy on Marine Corps Base Quantico, Virginia.
 In 1935 China, Canada, and Great Britain were among the first foreign nations to send candidates for attendance.

 Requirements for admission

 There are a few specific requirements to get into the FBI National Academy.
 Candidates have to have been in one of the following groups: leaders and managers of state and local police, sheriffs' departments, military police organizations, and law enforcement agencies.
 To participate candidates have to be invited through a nomination process.
 Participants are drawn from every state in the union, from U.S. territories, and from over 160 international partner nations.